 Do you agree?
 Tweet this ...
 Hydration packs rock @syncplicity #EMCWORLD http://bit.ly/1myWzew

 So, we had a rock-climbing wall (doesn’t everyone?) and skepticism loomed around audience participation.
 Would people actually dare to tackle it?
 Thankfully, our fears were unfounded.
 Suit, tie, dress shoes?
 No matter.
 Climbing a wall was second nature to our executive team and EMC World attendees.

 EMC World 2014 is just around the corner!
-Visit Syncplicity to see how we’re REDEFINING enterprise file sharing and collaboration.
+Visit Syncplicity by Axway to see how we’re REDEFINING enterprise file sharing and collaboration.
 Our intuitive apps are engineered to enhance the mobile experience and help your users Go Lite by breaking free of the shackles of laptops and desktops—securely, of course.

 Here’s how we’re redefining mobile productivity: